The Elite Trader Plan

 What you’ll learn

-Use defined‑risk option strategies: vertical spreads, iron condors, butterflies (bullish / neutral / bearish), and LEAPS debit spreads for equity replacement.
+Only use defined‑risk option strategies: vertical spreads, iron condors, butterflies (bullish / neutral / bearish), and LEAPS debit spreads for equity replacement.

 Select, enter, and manage trades in TastyTrade / ThinkOrSwim / Interactive Brokers with TradingView for charts.